 On your walks through conservation properties this spring and summer, you may notice some strange contraptions dangling from pitch pine trees.
 These black, plastic traps are called Lindgren funnel traps that use pheromone lures to entice any nearby specimens of these non-native, wee beasties to investigate the irresistible hormone scents.
 The beetles then enter the trap in search of the source of the scent, slip down through the funnels and drop in to a cup at the bottom filled with a preservative.

-We check the traps on a weekly basis and send off any potential specimens for expert identification by entomologists at MA DCR.
+We check the traps on a biweekly basis and send off any potential specimens for expert identification by entomologists at MA DCR.
 As with all invasive species, our motto at NCF is early detection, rapid response.
 Controlling a pest after it has established is difficult and expensive, if not impossible.
 The sooner we can detect a species as it arrives, the better chance we have at getting ahead of it.

 We have been monitoring for the beetles on Nantucket since 2018 and so far, only a single southern pine beetle was found in a trap in a pitch pine tree near the Water Tower between Milestone and Polpis Roads.
 The finding of a single beetle is not cause for alarm but certainly warrants continued surveillance.
 We can always use more eyes out looking for the signs of an infestation.
-Keep an eye out pitch or white pine trees that have the following tell tale signs of infestation:
+Keep an eye out for pitch or white pine trees that have the following tell tale signs of infestation:

 - sudden reddening or browning of all needles